cfarkas/annotate_my_genomes/README.md

 ## III) Running the whole pipeline via nextflow (recommended)

 - Inside ```annotate_my_genomes``` folder, enter into ```nextflow_scripts``` subdirectory and run the full pipeline using ```--flags``` parameters.
 - NOTE: Users **must provide full paths to inputs in the command line**.
-We recommed to split flags with "\" and run the pipeline as follows:
+We recommed to split the flags with backslashes and run the pipeline as follows:
 ```
 cd nextflow_scripts/
 ```